top of page

 Step 1: Parent / caregiver Interview

-The process begins with an initial parent / caregiver interview session, providing an opportunity to explore your child’s developmental history, current strengths, needs, and everyday experiences.
+The process begins with an initial parent / caregiver interview session via telehealth or in your home.
+The session provides an opportunity to explore your child’s developmental history, current strengths, needs, and everyday experiences.
 You are invited to share your observations, questions, and insights, helping to shape a rich understanding of your child’s story.

 This conversation also gathers valuable information about your child’s interests, sensory preferences, and social and communication style, which informs and personalises the approach to the next stage of the process.